The Unknown character in Willy Wonka experience unmasked as teen actress

 A viral video shows the character, donned in a black cloak and silver mask, revealing itself from behind a mirror as a group of children groan in horror.

-One parent who attended the event described The Unkown as “a terrifying chrome-masked character that scared many of the kids to tears”.
+One parent who attended the event described The Unknown as “a terrifying chrome-masked character that scared many of the kids to tears”.

-After days of social media users debating the true identity of The Unkown, 16-year-old Felicia came forward on TikTok.
+After days of social media users debating the true identity of The Unknown, 16-year-old Felicia came forward on TikTok.

 “When I first read the script, I really did not like it,” she said.
 “As most of you guys know, I am 16 and it was my first ever paid acting job.